-The picturesque fishing village of Robin Hood’s Bay holds a dark past of smugglers and gangs walking its streets hundreds of years ago.
-You can learn about the fascinating secrets the cove holds along with enjoying the sand beach which offers fantastic opportunities for rock pool exploring and ancient fossils.
+The picturesque fishing village holds a dark past of smugglers and gangs walking its streets hundreds of years ago.
+You can learn about the fascinating secrets the cove holds and more with our list of the best things to do in Robin Hood’s Bay including with enjoying the sand beach which offers fantastic opportunities for rock pool exploring and ancient fossils.

 You can also wander through its narrow, twisting cobbled streets and alleyways, and visit its old-fashioned traditional pubs where smugglers would frequent and tell tales of their finds along the Yorkshire Coast.